-Whatever the reason, you're done with sharecropping your content, your identity, your self.
+Whatever the reason, you're done with sharecropping your content, your identity, and your self.

 Our content is becoming more important and sometimes even critical to our lives.
 It is not secure in the hands of random ephemeral startups or big silos.
 We should be the holders of our own data.